Journal of Kirsten's ALS (Lou Gehrig's disease)

 • Then ALS grabbed you, and you turned that into a witness against Euthanasia (MAID) ... and your story was seen by thousands on LifeSite News.

 • You've outlasted the ALS patients in our area who were diagnosed at the same time.
-They "tapped out" with MAID, but you live on as a witness to how perseverance and suffering are a pathway to sanctity.
+They "tapped out" with MAID, but you lived on as a witness to how perseverance and suffering are a pathway to sanctity.
+You're doing it completely drug free.

 • Our daughter sang a tribute to you in "A Jeweled Sword" music video and on Christian radio.